PHACDataHub/privacy_rac_demo/README.md

 ### Are there other encoding languages that should be used?

-The choice to use s(CASP) as the encoding language inside Blawx was made in late 2021 or early 2022.
+The choice to use s(CASP) as the encoding language inside Blawx was made in late 2021 and early 2022.
 Since then, there are additional open source declarative logic programming languages with built-in features for natural language explanations.
 Specifically, the ErgoAI language was made open source in 2023.